helmetjs/helmetjs.github.io/docs/frameguard/index.md

 1. `X-Frame-Options: DENY` will prevent _anyone_ from putting this page in an iframe.
 2. `X-Frame-Options: SAMEORIGIN` will prevent anyone from putting this page in an iframe _unless it's on the same origin_.
 That generally means that you can put your _own_ pages in iframes, but nobody else can.
 3. `X-Frame-Options: ALLOW-FROM http://example.com` will allow `http://example.com` to put your page in an iframe, but nobody else.
-(Unfortunately, you can only allow one domain.)
+(Unfortunately, browser support is poor and you can only allow one domain.)

 In the example above, Facepamphlet could mitigate clickjacking attacks by setting the `X-Frame-Options` header to `DENY`, preventing its pages from being put in iframes.
 Many websites do this.

 If you aren't expecting your pages to be put in iframes, setting this to `DENY` or `SAMEORIGIN` is probably a good idea because it limits your page's attack surface.

 The header has pretty good browser support: IE8+, Opera 10.50+, Safari 4+, Chrome 4.1+, and Firefox 3.6.9+.
 The `ALLOW-FROM` header option is [not supported in many browsers](https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options#Browser_compatibility).
-Those browsers will ignore the entire header, [and the frame *will* be displayed](https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet#Limitations_2).
+Those browsers will ignore the entire header, [and the frame *will* be displayed](https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet#Limitations_2), so you should probably avoid using this option.

 Read more: